GoogleCloudPlatform/sap-deployment-automation/images/awx/README.md

 ## Updating the AWX version

-AWX is vendored in the `sap-iac` repo in `third_party/github.com/ansible/awx`.
+AWX is vendored in the `sap-deployment-automation` repo in `third_party/github.com/ansible/awx`.
 This is done by running:

 ```
 cd third_party/github.com/ansible